OSS Self-Hosted Configuration

 Text Pushes

 Push Expiration settings allow you to customize how long and how many times a push can be accessed before it expires.
 You can set default values, minimum/maximum limits, and control additional features like manual deletion and retrieval steps.
-These settings help balance security with usability for your users.

 Environment Variable Description Default Value